Kabileshwaran123/Kabileshwaran123/README.md

 👯 I’m looking to collaborate on: Digital design and verification projects.

-🤔 I’m looking for help with: Job referrals in VLSI companies.

-💬 Ask me about: VLSI verification, Verilog, SystemVerilog, and UVM.

 📫 How to reach me: skabilesh231@gmail.com ph-9360195991.

 🎓 Background: I’m a graduate in  Electronics and communication Engineering, driven by a strong curiosity about electronics, which led me to pursue VLSI design and verification.